 - Users cannot request loan renewals via the ILLiad system after a loan's due date has expired.

 Fees and Fines

-- Delinquent loans and outstanding bills for materials borrowed from other libraries will result in the suspension of Rensselaer Libraries' borrowing privileges
+- Any delinquent loans and outstanding bills for materials borrowed from other libraries will result in the suspension of Rensselaer Libraries' borrowing privileges.

 Use of Copies

 - Researchers should consult the U.S. Copyright law regarding “Fair Use” and retention policies and are advised to read any "Conditions of Use" statements accompanying the documents.

 - See Highlights of Copyright Law [link to page]for more detailed information about using copyright protected information.